 Definition A.0.16 (Homotopy category of a model category).
 For C a model category (Def.
-A.0.3), (i) we write for the category whose objects are those objects of C that are both fibrant and cofibrant (Notation A.0.6), and whose morphisms are the right homotopy classes of morphisms in C (Def.
+A.0.3), for the category whose objects are those objects of C that are both fibrant and cofibrant (Notation A.0.6), and whose morphisms are the right homotopy classes of morphisms in C (Def.
 A.22):